Last Updated: May 30, 2022

 - There is no negative marking for wrong answers or unanswered questions in the multiple-choice section.

 - In the case of Art & Design, students will have to submit portfolios of their works for review.
-These works may be uploaded in digital forms or may be sent by mail as physical artworks, as required by the examination authorities.
+These works may be uploaded in digital forms or sent by mail as physical artworks, as required by the examination authorities.

-How many AP Courses can a Student Take?
+How many AP Courses Can a Student Take?

-When Should Students take AP Courses?
+When Should Students Take AP Courses?

 Preparing for AP Exams